Roman Egypt [39+ Coins]

 Published: Dattari-Savio (2007) Catalogo completo della collezione Dattari – Numi Augg.
 Alexandrini, No. 1558 (this coin illustrated).

 Cited: Dattari (1901) Numi Augg.
 Alexandrini, v.
-1, No. 1558 (this coin cited);
+1, No. 1558 (this coin cited on p.
+99);

 Milne, J.G., 1917, “The Alexandrian Coinage of the Early Years of Hadrian,” Numismatic Chronicle vol. 17: p.
 50, no. 48, 4th example (this coin cited);

 Vogt II (1924), Alexandrinischen: p.
-43 (this coin cited).
+43 (this coin cited);

-Also: RPC Online IV.4 (Temp) 14217, example 27 (this coin illustrated online).
+See also: RPC III 5200, example 12 (this coin illustrated online).

 Hadrian AE Drachm (34mm, 18.00g), 120/1 CE.
 Nike & trophy, 2 captives, L E (Year 5).